DevExpress/testcafe/docs/articles/documentation/recipes/extract-reusable-test-code/create-helper-files.md

 };
 ```

 Note that this file imports `t` (the [test controller](../test-api/test-code-structure.md#test-controller)) from the `testcafe` module.
-You don't need to pass `t` to the helper functions.
-TestCafe can resolve the current test context and provide the correct test controller instance.
+You don't need to pass `t` to helper functions because TestCafe can resolve the current test context and provide the correct test controller instance.

-In test code, import functions from `helper.js` and call them with the `await` keyword.
+In test code, import functions from `helper.js` and call them with the `await` keyword:

 ```js
 import { Selector } from 'testcafe';